 They also like working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules.

-Stonemasons job description, Stonemasons salary, Stonemasons information, what is the job of a Stonemason like, pros and cons about Stonemasons, colleges and universities for Stonemasons, is Stonemasons the right career for me, Medium careers to get into, careers in Construction and Extraction
+Stonemasons job description, Stonemasons salary, Stonemasons information, what is the job of a Stonemason like, pros and cons about Stonemasons, colleges and universities for Stonemasons, is Stonemasons the right career for me, careers in Construction and Extraction